caddy-dns/cloudflare/README.md

 This module gives the user two ways of configuring API tokens.

-1. Seperate Zone and DNS Tokens
+1. Seperate Zone and DNS Tokens (Legacy)
-	- **Zone Token:** `Zone.Zone:Read` permission for `All zones`
+	- **Zone Token:** `Zone.Zone:Read` permission for the domain(s) you're managing with Caddy
-	- **DNS Token:** `Zone.DNS:Edit` permission for the domain you're managing with Caddy
+	- **DNS Token:** `Zone.DNS:Edit` permission for the domain(s) you're managing with Caddy
-2. Single API Token
+2. Single API Token (Recommended)
-	- **API Token:** `Zone.Zone:Read` and `Zone.DNS:Edit` permissions for `All zones`
+	- **API Token:** `Zone.Zone:Read` and `Zone.DNS:Edit` permissions for permission for the domain(s) you're managing with Caddy

-If you host multiple DNS Zones (domains) in Cloudflare, strongly consider using option 1.

-Option 2 provides a simple way for users with a single domain.
-However, with this approach the key has permission to edit the DNS of **all** Zones in your account, so use this with care.
+Note: Legacy separate tokens is only there for backwards compatibilty and might be removed in a future version of this module.

 ### JSON Example